goblint/bench/TAIA-test-automation-for-incremental-analysis/clang-mutations/README.md

  `-checks=-*,readability->>check-name<<` Deactivating all checks except >>check-name<<.
 `-fix` Applying the mutations and fail in case of found compiler errors.
 `--fix-warnings` Apply the mutation to warnings and ignore found compiler errors.
-`--quiet-return` Return 0 instad of 1 in case of found compiler warnings and do quiet printing.
+`--quiet-return` Return 0 instead of 1 in case of found compiler warnings and do quiet printing.
 `-line filter='[{"name":"test.c","lines":[[4,4],[14,14]]}]'` Apply the mutations only on line 4 and 14.

  - Special Options